openpsychotherapy/behavioral-activation/README.md

 [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)).
 You can now open the file and change the occurrences of `en` at the start and end of the file to your language code.
 You're now ready to start translating!

 Each line contains a so called key-value pair.
-The "key" (left) represent where in the application the text is located and the "value" (right) represents the text that is displayed. **Note:** The "keys" should always be the same and should not be changed.
+The 'key' (left) represent where in the application the text is located and the 'value' (right) represents the text that is displayed. **Note:** The 'keys' should always be the same and should not be changed.
-To translate the application simply change the "value" within the two " (quotation marks) to the translated word/sentence.
-If you're unsure how to translate a specific sentence check out the "key" for a clue of the context.
+To translate the application simply change the 'value' within the two ' (quotation marks) to the translated word/sentence.
+If you're unsure how to translate a specific sentence check out the 'key' for a clue of the context.
 It's also recommended to use the application itself to see where values are located.

 ### Adding a new language to the application